 - The most popular grocery store in every state

 Take a look at this post from Quora about how much college students spend on food:

-According to this chart- we’ll assume few students are on the “moderate” or “liberal” plan- the average American college students spend on food anywhere between $42-$55 per week.
+According to this chart- we’ll assume that most students are on the “low-cost” plan- the average American college students spend on food anywhere between $42-$55 per week.

 Another survey estimates that the average adult spends between $10-12 per day on food, which comes out to about $70-84 per week.

 This means college students spend, on average, somewhere between $630-$1,260 on food each semester.

 These numbers exclude the consumption of alcohol, ordering food, or going out to eat.

 For fun, here’s a quick projection of those numbers if you drink alcohol or order food once per week:

 - If you ate out once per week at $20, your total spending on food would increase to $830-$1,250.

 - If you ate out once and partied once (assume $24 for alcohol and $12 for late night “snacks”), your semester would nearly double, to $1,670-$2,090.